NCIL Programme FAQs

 Assessment Criteria

-In order to successfully apply for NCIL funding all community-led projects must meet the following assessment criteria:
+In order to successfully apply for NCIL funding all community-led projects must meet the following assessment criteria.

-• All projects must accord with the CIL Regulations and government guidance on CIL.
+All projects must accord with the CIL Regulations and government guidance on CIL. |

-• All projects must demonstrate how the project meets one or more of the six priorities.
+All projects must demonstrate how the project meets one or more of the six priorities. |

-• Evidence of how the project addresses local needs must be included in the application.
+Evidence of how the project addresses local needs must be included in the application. |

-• The number of local people supported within the community by the project should be stated.
+The estimated number of local people supported within the community by the project should be stated. |

-• It is expected that projects will run for a maximum 12-month period beginning within a month of being awarded funding.
-However, in some cases projects can be delivered over a longer period, such as greening projects that may need maintenance for more than one year and could take longer to be delivered.
+It is expected that projects will run for a 12 month period beginning within a month of being awarded funding.
+However, in some cases projects can be delivered over a longer period, such as greening projects that may need maintenance for more than one year and could take longer to be delivered. |

-• Evidence of support from Councillors and/or Internal Departments from Redbridge Council must be provided with every application.
+Evidence of support from Councillors and Internal Departments from Redbridge Council must be provided with every application. |

-• If a project is linked to other projects in Redbridge, it must demonstrate how and show that it adds value to existing programmes.
+If a project is linked to other projects in Redbridge, it must show how it adds value to existing programmes. |

-• The Council will consider the number of existing similar projects within the area.
+The council will consider the number of existing similar projects within the area |

-• The Council will consider financial and/or volunteer support for projects.
+The Council will consider financial and/or volunteer support for projects.
 This is not required, however where groups hold existing funding/are seeking to raise additional funding and/or have volunteer support for their project this will be considered positively by the funding panel when assessing the application.
+This is a better demonstration of best value for the project.
+Similarly support from active volunteers shows that a project has the support of the local community and will also be favoured by the funding panel. |

-• The Council will consider the extent to which the project publicises the financial support given by the Council through the NCIL fund.
+The Council will consider the extent to which the project publicises the financial support given by the Council through the NCIL fund. |

 How will projects be monitored?